okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/prepare-for-submission/index.md

 After you have built a functioning app integration in either [SAML](/docs/guides/build-sso-integration/) or [SCIM](/docs/guides/build-provisioning-integration/), a few steps are required to submit it for Okta review.

-Your submission must provide Okta with all the metadata needed to create a customized app for publication in the [Okta Integration Network](https://www.okta.com/integrations/).
+Your submission must provide Okta with all the metadata needed to create a customized app for publication in the OIN.

 Complete the following steps before you submit your SCIM app: